5 Exercises to Increase Singing Power Like Crazy!

 And that’s the opposite of vocal power.

-The fact is you have to balance the breath and muscle in order to increase your singing power safely.
+The fact is you have to balance the breath and muscle in order to improve your singing power safely.

 Just think about it: